-- 4.1.7 An Athlete may use more than one ramp and/or pointer during a match.
-All assistive devices must remain in the athlete's throwing box for the entire End.
-If the Athlete wishes to use any items (bottles, coats, pins, flags...) or other equipment (pointer, ramp or ramp extension...) during an End, these items must be inside the Athlete's throwing box at the beginning of that End.
+- 4.1.7 An Athlete may use more than one pointer during a match.
+All assistive devices must remain in the athlete's throwing box for the entire End or be securely placed on the athlete's wheelchair.
+If the Athlete wishes to use any items (bottles, coats, pins, flags...) or other equipment (pointer, ramp or ramp extension...) during an End, these items must be on the floor inside the Athlete's throwing box or securely placed on the athlete's wheelchair at the beginning of that End.
 If an item is taken out of the Athlete's throwing box during the End, the Referee will judge according to rule 15.7.1, 15.7.4. - 4.1.8 If a player's equipment breaks during a match, the Referee will stop the clock and the relevant side will be given a ten (10) minute technical time-out to repair the equipment.
 In a Pairs match, an Athlete may share a ramp with his/her teammate if necessary.
-A replacement ramp or wheelchair may be substituted between Ends providing the replacement bears the validation stamp/sticker for the competition.
+A replacement ramp or wheelchair may be substituted between Ends only, providing the replacement bears the validation stamp/sticker for the competition.
 The Head Referee must be notified of any such replacement.
 Replacements may come from outside the FOP (ref 4.2.2; 19.)
 A side may have only one technical time-out per match. - 4.1.9 Athletes that require the assistance of gloves or splints on their throwing hand, or the use of any other such aids must have documented approval for the use of those items from Classification.
 The Classification document is valid for the duration stated on the document.
 (Classification can be permanent, or temporary)